jhpyle/docassemble/_docs/documents.md

 * `TripleSpacing` - set this to `True` for triple spacing with indentation of first lines.
 * `fontsize` - default is `12pt`.
 Must be one of `10pt`, `11pt`, and `12pt`.
 * `Indentation` - not defined by default.
-By default, the first line of each paragraph is indented, unless `SingleSpacing` is set, in which case there is no indentation.
+In `SingleSpacing` mode, which by default has no indentation of the first line of each paragraph, `Indentation` can be set to `True` to force the indentation of the first line of each paragraph.
+The amount of indentation is 0.5 inches but this can be customized with `IndentationAmount`.
+In `DoubleSpacing` mode, first-line indentation is enabled by default and can be turned off by setting `IndentationAmount` to `0pt`.
 * `IndentationAmount` - not defined by default.
 When double spacing is used, the default is 0.5 inches of first-line indentation in each paragraph.